 However, there is a critical flaw in access control.
 Whether it is access code or fob based, there’s no guarantee that the person who entered your warehouse matches the user in the system.
 Password sharing or a stolen fob could lead to inaccurate access logs.

-Solink can connect your warehouse video surveillance system with access control data to match video footage of every access.
+Solink can connect your warehouse video security system with access control data to match video footage of every access.
 That way, if something goes wrong, you have easy to access video verification of who entered your property.

 Inventory tracking system/inventory management system